How many days do you need in Glacier National Park? How do you plan the perfect Glacier National Park itinerary?

 Vehicle Reservation

-In 2024, there are three areas of the park where you will need a vehicle reservation.
-These areas include Going-to-the-Sun Road, Many Glacier, and North Fork.
+In 2025, there are three areas of the park where you will need a vehicle reservation.
+These areas include Going-to-the-Sun Road and North Fork.
+The Many Glacier area is closed in 2025.

 Dates that You Will Need a Vehicle Reservation: